 Kumudika de Silva

 Kumudika is an Immunologist by training and a graduate of the Australian National University (ANU).
-Today, she works as a Senior Research Fellow at the university from the campus in Camden, in Western Sydney.
+Today, she works as a Senior Research Fellow at the University of Sydney.

 Kumi first arrived in Australia as an international student and has now made her home here.
 She describes herself as “a woman, a mother, a migrant with a ‘difficult’ name and someone who perhaps doesn’t look Australian”.